Splode/hackwild/_posts/2020-06-03-event-handling-techniques.md

 }
 ```

 Now, in some other part of our application, we can instantiate the Timer and register a handler for the complete event.
 We do this by assigning a handler function to the `onComplete` property of the Timer instance.
-It's as simple as that.

 ```ts
 // consumer.ts